ibm-cloud-docs/account/account_faq.md

 A Lite plan is a free quota-based service plan.
 You can use a service Lite plan to build an app without incurring any charges.
 A Lite plan might be offered on a monthly cycle that is renewed each month or on a one-off usage basis.
 You can have one instance per Lite plan service.
 Lite pricing plans are offered in all accounts.
 For more information about Lite accounts, see [Account types](/docs/account?topic=account-accounts#accounts).

+## How many apps can I build?
+{: #howmanyapps}
+{: faq}

+In a Lite account, your apps have up to 256 MB of instantaneous runtime memory.
+You can deploy apps until you use the available Lite account allowance.
+If you need more memory, upgrade to a billable account to get 512 MB of free instantaneous runtime memory and pay only for what you use over that limit.
+There's no limit to the number of apps you can build in a billable account.

 ## What happens when my Lite plan instance reaches the monthly quota?
 {: #monthlyquota}
 {: faq}
+{: support}

 Reaching any quota limit for Lite plan instances suspends the service for that month.
 Quota limits are per org, not per instance.
 New instances that are created in the same org reflect any usage from previous instances.
 The quota limits reset on the first of every month.